 Cecily: Okay.
 My husband had just left.
-This was another summer that he was going to be teaching, at Harvard, and he got us all set up in the Moose Creek cabin.
-That very night the kids came to me when I was sitting in the biffy and said, "Mom, there's a bear!"
-And here in the carefully arranged bottles that my husband had sunk in the stream as to refrigerate there was a bear getting at things, pulled it up and opened it up.
+This was another summer and he was going to be teaching at Harvard and he got us all set up in the cabin, the Moose Creek Cabin.
+And that very night the kids came to me when I was sitting in the biffy and they said, "Mom, there's a bear!"
+And here in the carefully arranged bottles that my husband had sunk in the stream as refrigerators there was a bear getting in things, pulled it up and opened it up.
 You know how clever they are.
-So, I had a gun that somebody lent me.
+So I had a gun that somebody lent me.
 [Moe Duvall] had lent me a gun.
 It was a 30-ought 6, a very good gun.
 I didn't know how to use it.
-I thought, "Okay I'm going to get that bear."
+I thought okay I'm going to get that bear.
 I wasn't afraid of anything.
-I was too dumb to be afraid.
-I stacked up a garbage can and some stuff on top that would make a lot of noise in the middle night.
-In the middle of the night I heard clankety clank clank.
-I couldn't see much.
+I was too dumb to be afraid and I stacked up a garbage can and some stuff on top that would make a lot of noise in the middle night.
+And in the middle of the night I heard clankity clank clank and I couldn't see much.
 I turned on my flashlight.
 I got out the gun and I shot at the bear.
-Well, it was discovered later that I had shot the garbage can.
-Many years later they found the garbage can; the bear carried it off and made five holes in the screen.
-And people would dine out on that story, or at least they used to, the silly woman from Chicago and what she tried to do.
+Well it was discovered later that I had shot the garbage can.
+Many years later they found the garbage can; the bear carried it off and made 5 holes in the screen.
+And people would dine out on that story or at least they used to, the silly woman from Chicago and what she tried to do.

-Well, the bear itself turned up at the Mathisons the next day.
-We were over having lunch with the kids and Grandma Mathison.
-Alan can tell you that story.
-Are you going to interview Alan?
+Well the bear itself turned up at the Mathesons the next day.
+We were over having lunch with the kids and Grandma Matheson and Allen can tell you that story.
+Are you going to interview Allen?